 - Repeat for the desired number of sets and reps.

-Tips for Performing Diamond Push-Ups
+Tips for Diamond Push-Ups

-When to Perform Neutral Grip Dumbbell Presses
+When to Perform Neutral-Grip Dumbbell Presses

-How to Perform Neutral Grip Dumbbell Presses
+How to Perform Neutral-Grip Dumbbell Presses

 - Lie on a flat bench with a dumbbell in each hand.
 Hold the dumbbells directly above your shoulders with a neutral grip (palms face towards your midline).